Can you remortgage during a fixed-rate term?

 3. Get your mortgage with Mojo

 We’ll check and chase to help avoid delays.
-Get regular updates from your broker and case manager.
+Get regular updates from your mortgage advisor and case manager.

 If the cost of leaving your current mortgage is more than covered by the savings you’d make by switching to another deal, then it may well be worth doing so.
 If it’s very costly to leave, you may be better off waiting.